At a Glance

 Technical and on-page optimization: Month 1

-- Fixing technical SEO issues will have fast results on your website.
-Repair broken links, ensure your site is optimized for mobile, improve your page load speed, and ensure you have website architecture that makes sense.
+• Fix the technical SEO issues on your medical practice website; that will deliver fast results.
+Repair broken links, ensure that your site is optimized for mobile, and improve your page load speed.
+Most important, ensure that you have a website architecture that makes sense to your users.

-- Work through on-page optimizations by adding relevant keywords, meta descriptions, header tags, and linking internally across pages.
+• Work through on-page optimizations by adding relevant keywords, medical subject headings, meta descriptions, and header tags, and by linking internally across pages.
 You should start to see upward movement on those keywords within the first month.

 Content creation: Months 2-3

-- Content creation is a long game, but once you’re posting regularly you should start to see results around the 3-month mark.
-Mix up content between blogs, infographics, videos, case studies, and more to gain traction faster.
+• Content creation is a long game but, once you’re posting regularly, you should start to see results around the three-month mark.
+Mix up your content between blogs, infographics, videos, case studies, and other methods to gain traction even faster.

 Link building and reputation management: Months 4-6

-- Building high-quality backlinks from authoritative websites in the healthcare industry will have a big impact, but it takes time to earn that trust.
-Create unique, informative content that other websites want to source, guest blog, or reach out to others in the medical field to be featured on other sites.
+• Building high-quality backlinks from authoritative websites in the healthcare industry will have a big impact, but it takes time to earn that trust.
+Create unique, informative content that other websites will want to source.
+Offer to do a guest blog on medical ethics or medical literature, or reach out to others in the medical field so that you can be featured on other sites.

-- Positive reviews across popular medical review sites will impact your search ranking.
+Positive reviews across popular medical review sites will impact both your online presence and your search ranking.
 Make sure to ask patients for reviews and monitor review sites regularly.

 Frequently asked medical SEO questions